FarnazKheiri/Bias-in-Histopathology-Datasets-A-Comprehensive-Investigation-on-Possible-Factors/README.md

 ## **CaseStudy1: Mutual Information and Heatmap Analysis**

 This case study focuses on calculating the Mutual Information (MI) between cancer types and medical centers and visualizing the data using a heatmap to highlight patterns or relationships between various factors.
+### **Description**

+1. MI.py
+   This Python script computes the Mutual Information (MI) between cancer types and medical centers based on probability data from `probabiities.csv`

+2. heatmap.py
+3. This Python script generates a clustered heatmap using the data from `supplementary_material.csv.` The heatmap visualizes relationships between cancer types and medical centers, offering insight into the underlying patterns.